vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - If an AMM sub-key earns rewards, they are transferred into the sub-keys vesting account and locked for the appropriate period before vesting (<a name="0056-REWA-170" href="#0056-REWA-170">0056-REWA-170</a>).

+## Eligible Entities Metric

+### Valid combinations

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities on the network regardless of trading activity.
+  - no dispatch metric specified
+  - no markets specified
+  - no staking requirement specified
+  - no position requirement specified

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities meeting the staking requirement regardless of trading activity.
+  - no dispatch metric specified
+  - no markets specified
+  - a staking requirement specified
+  - no position requirement specified

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities on the network meeting the position requirement across all markets using that asset.
+  - a dispatch metric specified
+  - no markets specified
+  - a position requirement specified

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities  meeting the position requirement across the specified markets.
+  - a dispatch metric specified
+  - a set of markets specified
+  - a position requirement specified

+### Invalid combinations

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, the transfer should be rejected.
+  - no dispatch metric specified
+  - no markets specified
+  - a position requirement specified

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, the transfer should be rejected.
+  - no dispatch metric specified
+  - a set of markets specified
+  - a position requirement specified

+### Interaction with reward multipliers

+- Given a recurring transfer using the eligible entries metric and scoping individuals.
+If multiple parties meet all eligibility they should receive rewards proportional to any reward multipliers.

+### Interaction with reward windows

 - Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in the current epoch will receive rewards at the end of the epoch.
 - Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in a previous epoch in the window will receive **no** rewards at the end of the epoch.